The Library: Copy & Paste Between Projects¶

 Step 3: Drag Library Item into Timeline¶

-The selected library item has now been added to your (project) bin.
-You’ll see this by switching to the (project) bin pane.
+The selected library item has now been added to your project bin.
+You will see this by switching to the project bin widget.
 You still have only a single (library) clip at this stage.
 You can now drag it into the timeline, wherever you want.

 Step 4: Expand Library Clip¶

-Often, you next want to edit the contents of a library clip after you’ve placed it on the timeline.
+Often, you want to edit the contents of a library clip right after after you have placed it on the timeline.
 Expanding means that you want to break up a library clip into its contents for further editing.
 So, simply select the library clip in the timeline.
 Then choose.
 Alternatively, you can create a keyboard shortcut for that.

 After successful expansion, you may now remove the original library clip from your bin.
-It’s not needed anymore (as you can also tell from the missing reference count).
+It is not needed anymore (as you can also tell from the missing reference count).

 Clip Expansion Details¶

-Before Kdenlive 16.12.0, library clips will be expanded from the bottom up; which may be counter-intuitive (depending on your point of view).
-Here, bottom up means that in case a library clip contains multiple tracks, then you need to place the library on a lower track so there is room above for the clip to expand.
+Library clips will be expanded from the bottom up.
+This means that in case a library clip contains multiple tracks, then you need to place the library on a track with enough room (i.e. tracks) above for the clip to expand.

-Anyway, if there aren’t enough tracks below the library clip, yet there are enough tracks in the timeline, then Kdenlive will attempt to shuffle the library clip up a number of tracks, before then expanding it.
+If there are not enough tracks above the library clip, yet there are enough tracks in the timeline, then Kdenlive will attempt to shuffle the library clip down a number of tracks before expanding it.

-In any case, to expand a library clip into its contents, you’ll always need necessary free space in the timeline.
-This means that there cannot be any clips or transitions within the start and end of the library clip on as many adjacent tracks as to be needed when expanding a multi-track library item.
-Simply put: just make sure that the library item has room to expand, otherwise there can be other clips and transitions above and below the library clip, they just need to be out of the area of expansion.
+In any case, to expand a library clip into its contents, you will always need necessary free space in the timeline.
+This means that there cannot be any clips or transitions within the start and end of the library clip on as many adjacent tracks as are needed when expanding a multi-track library item.
+Simply put: just make sure that the library item has room to expand.
+There can be other clips and transitions above and below the library clip, they just need to be outside of the area of expansion.

 Configuring Your Library Storage Location¶